faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 If the `DWARF with dSYM File` setting had not been made, we would get a partially symbolicated crash.

-The crash report, seen from _Windows->Devices and Simulators->View Device Logs_, would look like this (truncated for ease of demonstration)
+The Crash Report, seen from _Windows->Devices and Simulators->View Device Logs_, would look like this (truncated for ease of demonstration)

 ```